duyfken/alternative-frontends/README.md

 - **Photon**

-   - A replacement for lemmy-ui with more features, a better design, and more customizability.
+   - A replacement for lemmy-ui with more features, a better design, and more customisability.
    - [Official Instance](https://phtn.app/) | [Repo](https://github.com/Xyphyn/Photon)
    - [Public Instances](https://github.com/Xyphyn/Photon#public-instances)
    - [x] Open-Source